davidc6/events-management/README.md

 ```sh
 docker-compose down
 ```

+If this does not work please install all `package.json` dependencies locally first by going into `/spa` and `/api` and running `npm i` commands.
+This should resolve any `node_modules` dependencies.

 This will command will bring up the environment.
 You can then use links below to access both the SPA and API.